Northern Ontario Resource Trail: Pickle Lake

 The Pickle Lake Northern Ontario Resource Trail was built beginning in 1962 under the Resources Roads program, which was jointly funded by the provincial and federal government to encourage mineral exploration in the far north of Ontario.
 Initially known as Lingman Lake Road, construction began on 39.6 km north from Central Patricia that year, and was completed in 1963.

 However, the road was not travelable until the following year, when timber crib and steel girder bridges were opened over the Crow River in Central Patricia and at July Falls.

 By early 1966, the road was passable as far as 60 km north of Central Patricia.

-On December 15, 1966, the 60 km portion of Highway 599 from Central Patricia to the Otoskwin River was re-designated as Highway808.
+On December 15, 1966, the 60 km portion of Highway 599 from Central Patricia to the Otoskwin River was re-designated as Tertiary Road (commonly Highway) 808.

 This designation lasted until 1983, when it was decommissioned as an official Provincial Highway.

 The southernmost three km of the trail is paved, while the remaining length is gravel.
 The road is maintained year-round, due to its importance as a connection to natural resources sites and to ice/winter roads connecting remote First Nations communities in the Kenora District.